felixlopz/hubrise-test-task/content/developers/en/quick_start.md

 ### Create a HubRise Account

-First of all, you need to [create a HubRise account](https://www.hubrise.com/docs/getting-started/).
+First of all, you need to create a user profile on HubRise with an account and an associated location.
 It is free, and only takes a few minutes!
+From the [HubRise home page](https://www.hubrise.com/), click on the **Sign Up** button and follow the instructions.

 This account will be the first user of your application, and will be useful for testing during the development process.

 ### Set up Postman